xeoth/MildModBot/README.md

 6. Use `pip3 install -r requirements.txt` to install bot's dependencies
 7. Finally, use `py src\index.py` to run the bot.

-If you did everything right, there bot will output a message saying "INFO: The bot is running."
+If you did everything right, you will get a message saying "INFO: The bot is running."

 ### Linux